Almost everyone will, at some point, use credit – whether by borrowing money or paying a bill at the end of the month.

 About credit scores

-Your credit report may be condensed by a credit reporting body or credit provider into a single number or ‘credit score’ which is used by a credit provider as an indicator of your credit health when assessing a loan application.
+The credit report contains the "raw" data about your credit history.
+The report may be condensed by a credit reporting body or credit provider into a single number or ‘credit score’ which is used by a credit provider as an indicator of your credit health when assessing a loan application.
 Your credit score compares you to other borrowers and helps a credit provider decide who to lend to and how much to charge for interest – so it’s important to keep your credit score as high as you can.